The FY 2024 PTRG application period is now closed.

 The Property Tax Relief Grant (PTRG) was created with the passage of Evidence-Based Funding and modified by Public Act 101 – 0017.
-Eligible districts are determined on a ranking of a value that is their Adjusted Operating Tax Rate divided by the Average Operating Tax Rate for districts within each organization type.
+Districts are ranked in order of grant priority by a value of district Adjusted Operating Tax Rate divided by the Average Operating Tax Rate for districts within each organization type.
 Grants will be awarded in the order of that ranking.

 Determining the maximum possible abatement amount will now be completed in 2 steps: